 Before we move on to the techniques, gathered from a dozen schools of psychology and self help, we must further discuss the controversial topics of influence, persuasion, and manipulation.
 All of these have a bad reputation because we keep hearing of people who manipulate others into doing bad things or for personal gain.
 However, these are only worst cases: like how knives can be used to cut foods and whittle crafts, but it seems we fear them because we hear of serial murderers who use knives as their primary weapon.
 Allow me to ease your concerns regarding these:

 : If one of our friends was going to put their hand on a hot stove, what would you do to stop them?
 You'd convince them to stop, of course, but how?
 You could yell, "Don't do that, you idiot," and then they do it anyway out of spite.
 Or perhaps you give a logical, detailed answer, and they say, "Well, I'm going to try it anyway, just to see what all of the fuss is about."
-However, if you're able to see the situation from your friend's point of view and break down your friends' leverage points, your friend will realize, "Holy crap!
+However, if you're able to see the situation from your friend's point of view and break down your friends' leverage points (what's to stop him?), your friend will realize, "Holy crap!
 This is a REALLY bad idea!"
 You weren't controlling your friends' mind or "manipulating" them: you used specific techniques to get your idea across to a person who would not otherwise understand your point of view.
-The art of persuasion is simply saying what you want to say in another person's language.
+The art of persuasion is simply saying what you want to say in another person's language

-2. You do not have to manipulate people to get them to like you.
-There is no trickery involved: just give people honest appreciation and understanding, and if they're socially healthy, they will reciprocate.
+.
+One of my biggest newbie mistakes, a mistake I've seen many others make, is believing in the myth that in order to be likable, you have to manipulate others into liking you, but this myth is just that: a myth.
+There is no trickery involved to get people to like you: just give people honest appreciation and understanding, and if they're socially healthy, they will reciprocate.
 Be warned that you cannot fake honest appreciation: people will see through your lies and realize they are being manipulated in the sinister sense of the word.
 In fact, one of the top ways to gain friendship points with other people is to be a better listener than a speaker: as I said before, everyone is interested in themselves to one degree or another (even selflessness is to make them feel better), so by talking about their favorite subject, you don't really have to say much to be "charismatic."

 Got that?
 Persuasion is just a way of getting your point across, you don't need it to get people to like you, and if you are going to use it, use it for good.